 Inside, there’s not much fancy ambiance.
 Two rooms: the grill and a room with a soft drink case and a bench where customers can “dine in.”

-I’ve read glowing reviews of the fired chicken and chicken-fried steak, and the chicken looked amazing.
+I’ve read glowing reviews of the fried chicken and chicken-fried steak, and the chicken looked amazing.
 But I was there for the dogs.
 I ordered two with mustard, slaw, chili, and onions and quicker than most other hot doggeries, my food was ready.

 While I can’t say they are my favorite dogs in the Triangle, they are quite respectable.
 Their chili is tasty.
 It reminds me more of chili with tomatoes or tomato paste than the chili I grew up on at King’s Sandwich Shop and the Dog House.
 It has a definite chili-powder flavor.
 The slaw was very sweet.
 In fact, at first, I thought it might have been a very sweet chili, but I’m pretty sure it was the slaw.
 The onions were mild and tasty.